xup60521/react-rock-paper-scissors-game/README.md

 }
 ```

 For a rock, paper, scissors game, it’s not enough.
-Though we can access the state from anywhere inside the context component, we still need to write our game logic for every components involved.
+Though we can access the state from anywhere inside the context provider, we still need to write the game logic for every components involved.

 For the sake of that, we need to do something further.
-I mention ‘game logic’ a lot in the article.
-What if we make them an individual hook, and any component can directly access to it, perform any operation from anywhere.
+If we make the game logic an individual hook, any component can directly access to it, performing any operation anywhere.

 ```tsx
 export const useGame = () => {